Crossed eyes; Esotropia; Exotropia; Hypotropia; Hypertropia; Squint; Walleye; Misalignment of the eyes

 Eye muscle repair surgery does not fix the poor vision of a lazy eye.
 Muscle surgery will fail if amblyopia has not been treated.
 A child may still have to wear glasses after surgery.
 Surgery is more often successful if done when the child is younger.

-Adults with mild strabismus that comes and goes may do well with glasses and eye muscle exercises to help keep the eyes straight.
+Adults with mild strabismus that comes and goes may do well with glasses.
+Eye muscle exercises may help keep the eyes straight.
 More severe forms will require surgery to straighten the eyes.
 If strabismus has occurred because of vision loss, the vision loss will need to be corrected before strabismus surgery can be successful.

 After surgery, the eyes may look straight, but vision problems can remain.

 The child may still have reading problems in school.
 Adults may have a hard time driving.
-Vision may affect the ability to play sports.
+Impaired vision may affect the ability to play sports.

 In most cases, the problem can be corrected if identified and treated early.
 Permanent vision loss in one eye may occur if treatment is delayed.
-If amblyopia is not treated by about age 11, it is likely to be permanent.
-About one-third of children with strabismus will develop amblyopia.
+If amblyopia is not treated by about age 11, it is likely to become permanent, However, new research suggests that a special form of patching and certain medicines may help to improve amblyopia, even in adults.
+About one third of children with strabismus will develop amblyopia.

-Many children will get strabismus or amblyopia again, so the child will need to be monitored closely.
+Many children will get strabismus or amblyopia again.
+Therefore, the child will need to be monitored closely.

 Strabismus should be evaluated promptly.
-Call your health care provider or eye doctor if your child:
+Contact your provider or eye doctor if your child:

 Note: Learning and school problems can sometimes be due to a child's inability to see the blackboard or reading material.

-Olitsky SE, Hug D, Plummer LS, Stass-Isern M. Disorders of eye movement and alignment.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Olitsky SE, Marsh JD.
+Disorders of eye movement and alignment.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 615.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 641.

-Last reviewed on: 9/2/2014
+Last reviewed on: 8/22/2022

-Reviewed by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.